pratap360/pratapparui-portfolio/task.md

  - [x] side bar is not previous level sticky side bar
  - [x] do update the about me para
  - [-] navbar active color issue

+### ending tasks for projects
+ - [-]  add all the links for project & github repo
+ - [-] if not have atleast upload it into github
+ - [-] do format & add all the info of the projects

 test
 tesssst@tet.com